-KeepTruckin recently conducted a survey which revealed that only 21% of drivers are happy with their current ELD solution.
+KeepTruckin recently conducted a survey that revealed that only 21% of drivers are happy with their current ELD solution.
 Moreover, 73% of drivers experience one or more ELD issues every week.

 Furthermore, they also do not get the customer support they deserve.
 Approximately, 64% of drivers reported that they are not happy with the quality of customer service they get from their current ELD provider.

 Take a look at the following infographic for more details.

 During the survey, 80 percent of drivers told us that they are very happy with the KeepTruckin ELD solution and are 6x more likely to recommend KeepTruckin to a friend.

 Request a free demo of the KeepTruckin ELD solution today to experience it yourself.
 If you have any questions, call 855-434-3564.